-On July 29, 2019, the Company acquired 36,900,000 common shares of Diamond Estates Wines & Spirits Inc. ("Diamond Estates") for \$0.19 per common share, i.e., a cash consideration of \$7,011,000.
-Diamond Estates specializes in the production, marketing and distribution of wines and alcoholic beverages and is listed on the TSX Venture Exchange under the symbol DWS.V.
+On July 29, 2019, the Company acquired 36,900,000 common shares of Diamond Estates Wines & Spirits Inc. ("Diamond") for \$0.19 per common share, i.e., a cash consideration of \$7,011,000.
+Diamond specializes in the production, marketing and distribution of wines and alcoholic beverages and is listed on the TSX Venture Exchange under the symbol DWS.V.
 Its head office is located in Niagara-on-the-Lake, Ontario.

-This private placement represents an economic interest of approximately 19.9% in Diamond Estates.
+This transaction provided the Company an economic interest of approximately 19.9% in Diamond.
 Immediately prior to the completion of this private placement, the Company did not hold any common shares.
-Under an investor rights agreement, the Company has the right to designate two nominees out of a total of seven on Diamond Estates' board of directors.
-A brokerage agreement also appoints the Company as Diamond Estates' exclusive representative to certain retailers, including grocery stores and convenience stores located in Canada.
-Considering these facts and circumstances, the Company concluded that it exercises significant influence over Diamond Estates and uses the equity method to account for this investment.
+Under an investor rights agreement, the Company has the right to designate two nominees out of a total of seven on Diamond's board of directors.
+A brokerage agreement also appoints the Company as Diamond's exclusive representative to certain retailers, including grocery stores and convenience stores located in Canada.
+The Company concluded that it exercises significant influence over Diamond and uses the equity method to account for this investment.

-On September 28, 2019, the Company was granted 400,000 options to purchase Diamond Estates common shares at an exercise price of \$0.20 per common share.
+On September 28, 2019, the Company was granted 400,000 stock options to purchase Diamond common shares at an exercise price of \$0.20 per common share.
 These options expire on September 28, 2024.

-On October 30, 2019, as part of a private placement by Diamond Estates, the Company acquired 1,578,947 additional common shares at a price of \$0.19 per common share, i.e., for a cash consideration of \$300,000.
-This investment brings the Company's economic interest in Diamond Estates to 19.2%.
+On October 30, 2019, as part of a private placement by Diamond, the Company acquired 1,578,947 additional common shares at a price of \$0.19 per common share, i.e., for a cash consideration of \$300,000.
+This investment brings the Company's economic interest in Diamond to 19.2%.